Toni Morrison: 1988 Anisfield-Wolf Book Award Winner

 A Trailblazer in American Literature

-Born Chloe Ardelia Wofford in 1931 in Lorain, Ohio, Morrison was raised in a working-class Black family where storytelling and oral traditions played a significant role.
-She studied English at Howard University and later earned a master’s degree from Cornell University, where she wrote her thesis on the works of Virginia Woolf and William Faulkner—two writers whose literary influence can be seen in her own complex narratives.
+Born Chloe Ardelia Wofford in 1931 in Lorain, Ohio, Toni Morrison grew up in a tight-knit, working-class Black family where storytelling was more than entertainment—it was inheritance.
+The oral traditions passed down through generations shaped her early love of language and laid the foundation for her richly layered narratives.
+She went on to study English at Howard University, a historically Black institution that deepened her cultural and intellectual grounding.
+She later earned a master’s degree from Cornell University, where she wrote her thesis on the modernist techniques of Virginia Woolf and William Faulkner—two authors whose influence echoes throughout her work in structure, voice, and psychological depth.

 The Power of Beloved